AnnBibyk/PersonalDiary/README.md

 ## Description

-Personal diary with authentication that was made with my own Pod (build-in CoreData).
+Personal diary with user authentication that was made with my own Pod (build-in CoreData).
 There is posibility to change the language of the app into Russian.

 ## Usage